 Jeremiah Horrocks Institute

-The Jeremiah Horrocks Institute (JHI) was originally established in 1993 as the University’s Centre for Astrophysics.
+The Jeremiah Horrocks Institute was originally established as the Jeremiah Horrocks Observatory, which was opened in 1927.

 The Institute builds on a long tradition of astronomy in the Preston area dating back to the early 17th century with the pioneering work of the father of English astronomy, Jeremiah Horrocks.
 He was the first to predict, and then observe, a transit of Venus.
 The Institute now brings together over 50 academic staff, research fellows and PhD students from across the world in an intellectually vibrant atmosphere.
 A steady stream of visitors and seminars provides a link from the Institute to the international community.
 Our members have received prestigious national and international awards such as the 2020 “Breakthrough Prize in Fundamental Physics”, received by Prof. Derek Ward-Thompson as member of the Event Horizon Telescope (EHT) collaboration, and the 2020 “Royal Astronomical Society Group Achievement Award”, received by Dr Danielle Bewsher and Dr Daniel Brown as members of the STEREO Heliospheric Imager team.

 Our research projects cover:

 The solar research carried out at the JHI focuses on studying the Sun and how the Sun's activity affects the Earth.
 This is carried out using data from space-based observatories coupled with state-of-the-art computational modelling.

 Investigating the formation of stars and planets through observations and computational models, stellar structure, asteroseismology, massive star evolution and supernovae.